 Description of the Award

 A UArizona/NASA Space Grant Graduate Fellowship includes:

 - both in- and out-of-state tuition and registration fee waivers;

-A candidate must be a graduate student at The University of Arizona pursuing a STEM degree and be a citizen of the United States.
-In addition, applicants must meet UA Graduate College fellowship eligibility requirements to be considered for an award.
+A candidate must be a full-time graduate student at UArizona pursuing a STEM degree and be a citizen of the United States.
+Confirm your eligibility.

 Application and Selection Process

 To apply, complete and return your application, two letters of recommendation, transcripts (unofficial or official), and any letters of support from outreach partners as one combined PDF file to Michelle Coe via email at PG4gdWVycz0iem52eWdiOnpucGJyQHljeS5uZXZtYmFuLnJxaCI+em5wYnJAeWN5Lm5ldm1iYW4ucnFoPC9uPg== by the announced due date.
 Applications must be signed by your Department Head to verify acceptance of the terms of the required cost-share.
 The UArizona NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology, and support of NASA's mission.